harishtaa/midterm-gigih-backend/README.md

 ## Running the Server
 1. Start the server: `node index.js`
-2. Use Postman/CURL to test endpoint API
+2. Test API endpoint in Postman/CURL using `http://localhost:3000`.